Results may vary from person to person

 There may be mild to moderate discomfort due to the swelling, which can be managed with Panadol or Panadeine Forte.

 Pre and post operative care

 Your pre and post operative care is managed by our registered nurses and includes pre-operative assessment and post-operative wound management.

 Risks and complications:

-Chin implants are inserted via a small incision under the chin.
-It heals very well and most people already have a scar there from childhood trauma.
+Chin implants are inserted via a small incision under the chin as it heals very well here in most people.
 It is possible to place the implant via an incision in the mouth, but there is a slightly higher rate of complications (malposition or changing the shape of the lower lip).